hagbard/the-flogger-manual/docs/index.md

 David implemented, or oversaw, every aspect of Flogger's design and implementation, as well as leading a multi-year tool-driven migration of millions of log statements from existing logging APIs.
+This was all completed without any disruption to production system.